 I mentioned last week in my initial review of Margaret Sanger’s The Pivot of Civilization that it was a surprising book—both better and worse than I expected.
-Among her critics, the Planned Parenthood founder has a well-earned reputation for being a racist and a libertine.
-While I do believe those charges are fair, the expression of each is somewhat veiled in this particular work.
-Sanger sings the praises of eugenics, but is caged in her comments on race.
-She continually calls for a general throwing off of sexual restraint, but warns against going too far.
+Among her critics, the Planned Parenthood founder has a reputation for being a racist and a libertine.
+These charges may not be entirely fair.
+Though Sanger sings the praises of eugenics, she is caged in her comments on race.
+Sanger continually calls for a general throwing off of sexual restraint, but warns against going too far.
 In fact, some of her assertions about sex are ones I can’t help but agree with—including the following:

 Asceticism defeats its own purpose because it develops the obsession of licentious and obscene thoughts, the victim alternating between temporary victory over "sin" and the remorse of defeat.
 But the seeker of purely physical pleasure, the libertine or the average sensualist, is no less a pathological case, living as one-sided and unbalanced a life as the ascetic … in trying to get something for nothing, he is not merely cheating others but himself as well….
 Sensuality … is on a level with gluttony—a physical excess—detached from sentiment, chivalry, or tenderness….
 Its real and effective restraints are those imposed by a loving and sympathetic companionship, by the privileges of parenthood, the exacting claims of career and that civic sense which prompts men to do social service.
 (Kindle Locations 1928-1932, 1745-1748)